Pulse Shape Discrimination in CUPID-Mo using Principal Component Analysis: Application in CUPID-Mo

-The distribution of this normalized error variable using the 4 leading PCA components for one of our datasets is shown in Fig. \ref{fig:NormErrorDistribution}.
-The shape of the distribution is as expected, with a core around 0 and then a tail extending to high values.
-The tail is also more prominent in calibration data, as we would expect due to the much higher occurrence of pileup events.
-We then apply a simple binary cut on the normalized error, optimizing our acceptance of $0\nu\beta\beta$-like events compared to rejection of expected backgrounds in the $0\nu\beta\beta$ energy region.
+We then apply a simple binary cut using this value, optimizing our acceptance of $0\nu\beta\beta$-like events compared to rejection of expected backgrounds in the $0\nu\beta\beta$ energy region.
 Fig. \ref{fig:CalibrationPeak} shows that the cut based on the PCA reconstruction error mostly trims events from the tails of the calibration spectrum, which is largely populated by pileup events.
 At the same time, the cut mostly keeps events within the calibration peak, which should mostly be good pulses.
-The efficiency of this cut on signal-like events is also flat in the energy regions of interest, indicating it successfully avoids cutting events based primarily on energy and extrapolates well to the $0\nu\beta\beta$ Q-value.
+The efficiency of this cut on signal-like events is evaluated on a number of $\beta/\gamma$ peaks in the physics data by fitting them with a Gaussian signal on top of a background and then counting the number of events that pass the cut after background subtraction, a procedure previously outlined in \cite{CUORE0Analysis}.
+We see that the efficiency is flat in the energy regions of interest, as shown in Fig. \ref{fig:Efficiencies}, indicating the cut successfully avoids eliminating events based primarily on energy and extrapolates well to the $0\nu\beta\beta$ Q-value.
+The effect of the final PCA-based pulse shape cut on the physics data for an exposure of 2.16 kg$\times$yr is shown in Fig. \ref{fig:BackgroundROI}.
+The $0\nu\beta\beta$ region of interest around 3034 keV already had no events even before the PCA cut, but looking at a broader energy range we can see the cut reduces the number of background events in the 2900-3500 keV region from 8 to 5.